CouscousPHP/Couscous/docs/templates.md

 </html>
 ```

-All your Markdown links should be rewritten and work.
+All your Markdown links will be rewritten by Couscous to work.
 However, make sure you write relative links.
-A good rule of thumb is: if it works on GitHub.com, it will work with Couscous.
+A good rule of thumb is: **if it works on GitHub.com, it will work with Couscous**.

 ## Bower